On May 30, 1963, a New Jersey teenager named Lesley Gore makes her first appearance on American Bandstand singing her hit-to-be, “It’s My Party”.

-Though she was later nominated for an Oscar for co-writing the song “Out Here On My Own” from the movie Fame (1980), and though she continues to perform to this day, Lesley Gore clearly made her biggest mark with “It’s My Party” and its immediate follow-ups, including “Judy’s Turn To Cry,” “She’s A Fool,” “You Don’t Own Me” and “That’s The Way Boys Are.”
+Though she was later nominated for an Oscar for co-writing the song “Out Here On My Own” from the movie Fame (1980), Lesley Gore clearly made her biggest mark with “It’s My Party” and its immediate follow-ups, including “Judy’s Turn To Cry,” “She’s A Fool,” “You Don’t Own Me” and “That’s The Way Boys Are.”
 Taken together, those records constituted a kind of proto-feminist song cycle that paved the way for more overtly liberated pop songs to come—songs like “Respect,” “I Am Woman” and “I Will Survive.”

 Gore died of lung cancer on February 16, 2015.